-The IDF\CC tool version 5.0 adopts Gumbel distribution for fitting the historical AMP data and GEV distribution for fitting both historical and future precipitation data.
+The IDF_CC tool version 6.5 adopts Gumbel distribution for fitting the historical AMP data and GEV distribution for fitting both historical and future precipitation data.
 The parameter estimation for the selected distributions is carried out using the method of moments for Gumbel and L-moments for GEV.
-Version 5.0 of the tool also introduces a new dataset of ungauged IDF curves for Canada.
+A dataset of ungauged IDF curves for Canada is also available in version 6.5.
 With the new module, users can obtain IDF curves for any location in the country, including regions where no observations are available (i.e., ungauged locations).

-The web based IDF\CC tool is built as a decision support system (DSS).
+The web based IDF_CC tool is built as a decision support system (DSS).
 As such, it includes traditional DSS components: a user interface, database and model base.
-1 One of the major components of the IDF\CC DSS is a model base that includes a set of mathematical models and procedures for updating IDF curves.
-These mathematical models are an important part of the IDF\CC tool and are used for the calculations required to develop IDF curves based on historical data and for updating IDFs to reflect future climatic conditions.
-The models and procedures used within the IDF\CC tool include:
+1 One of the major components of the IDF_CC DSS is a model base that includes a set of mathematical models and procedures for updating IDF curves.
+These mathematical models are an important part of the IDF_CC tool and are used for the calculations required to develop IDF curves based on historical data and for updating IDFs to reflect future climatic conditions.
+The models and procedures used within the IDF_CC tool include:

-&lt;sup>1 For a detailed description of DSS components, see UserMan Section 1.
+1 For a detailed description of DSS components, see UserMan Section 1.